 No one likes Art, a study finds.
 Not a single god-damn person.
 A surprising revelation given the seemingly immense worldwide popularity of Art and the millions of people attending Art Basel in Miami this week.
 A survey among Art Basel attendees released today found that despite over 98% of them responding “Yes” to the generalized question of “Hey, do you like Art?”, 100% of those respondents confessed upon additional questioning that they thought Art was stupid and boring and that they just use Art Basel as an excuse to dress-up and go somewhere.
 “Art is sort of gay,” said David Rubenstein-Smith of his bisexual cousin Arthur Totorro.
 “And he and I always talk about how awful attending someone’s gallery exhibit is.”

-The study found that despite universal hatred for Art, attendance at Art Basel is at all time highs because attendees like the secondary benefits of attending Art events, particularly: exuding the impression of being cultured, European accents, drugs, not feeling like all you did this week was watch twenty episodes of Get Shorty, the possibility of sex, complaining about traffic, selfies, and also drugs.
+The study found that despite universal hatred for Art, attendance at Art Basel is at all time highs because attendees like the secondary benefits of attending Art events, particularly: exuding the impression of being cultured, European accents, drugs, not feeling like all you did this week was watch twenty episodes of Frasier, the possibility of sex, fear that your idiot younger brother will make more money than you investing in NFTs or whatever, complaining about traffic, selfies, and also drugs.
 Those, as well as the chance of running into Adrian Brody, the study found, are the only reasons people attend Art Basal every year.
 Not because they enjoy Art, which they don’t, because Art is stupid.